Timeline: Violence in Syria

-(Reuters) - Here are some of the main events in the uprising in Syria:
+(Reuters) - Here are some of the main events in the uprising in Syria, where the defense minister was reported killed in a bomb attack on a high-level security meeting on Wednesday:

 March 15, 2011 - About 40 people join a protest in Old Damascus, chanting political slogans in a brief first challenge to the ruling Baath Party.